ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 ```
 {: codeblock}

 Cloud connections provide connectivity to IBM Cloud Classic network in addition to VPC network.
-You can access all of the Classic network locations irrespective of Direct Link 2.0 gateway in local or global routing attribute.
-You must use the global routing attribute to reach VPC network outside the local region.
+You can access all of the Classic network locations irrespective of Direct Link 2.0 gateway in **Local Routing** or **Global Routing** attribute.
+You must use the **Global Routing** attribute to reach VPC network outside the local region.

 For more information on parameters, see [Create a Cloud connection](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#create-connection).

-Cloud connections are available in all current locations except Toronto 1, Montreal 1, São Paulo 1 and Washington 4.
+Cloud connections are available in all current locations except Toronto 1, Montreal 1, São Paulo 1, and Washington 4.
 {: note}

 ## Configuring Cloud connections
 {: #configure-Cloud-connections}

 When you create or edit a subnet, you can also attach an existing Cloud connection.
-For information about adding a private network subnet, see [Configuring and adding a private network subnet](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-configuring-subnet).
+For information about adding a private network subnet, see [Configuring and adding a private network subnet](/docs/power-iaas?topic=power-iaas-configuring-subnet).

 Any changes to bandwidth might affect pricing.
 {: note}

 You can configure Cloud connections by using the following commands:

-- Run the following command to list all the Cloud connections:
+- To list all the Cloud connections, run the following command:

    ```
    ibmcloud pi connections [--long] [--json]
    ```
    {: codeblock}

-- Run the following command to get the information about the network that is attached to your Cloud connection:
+- To get the information about the network that is attached to your Cloud connection, run the following command:

    ```
    ibmcloud pi connection-network CONNECTION_ID --network NETWORK_ID [--json]
    ```
    {: codeblock}

-- Run the following command to update the Cloud connection:
+- To update the Cloud connection, run the following command:

    ```
    ibmcloud pi conu CONNECTION_NAME [--speed SPEED] [--type TYPE[<--gre-tunnel "CIDR DEST-IP SOURCE-IP">] ...[--global-routing GLOBAL-ROUTING] [<--vpc "NAME, VPC-ID">] [--json]